lpjjj1222/real-time-chatapp/README.md

-# A Realtime Chat App
+# A Real-time Chat App
 ![Screenshot for app](screenshot.png)
 Some Features: